Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1014/readme.md

 this [file](https://myisepipp-my.sharepoint.com/:w:/g/personal/atb_isep_ipp_pt/EUuTReNeiM1NorupBbiS9hQB38kUh5TPLca7uDYEitSeZg?e=I5ymVX).

 - There may be interviews to take place at the same time for the same job opening
+- A candidate will at maximum have one interview for the job opening
 - Interviews can be scheduled at any time, however, they will only happen if the candidate in question has passed the screening phase
 - The system should display the day of the week for the selected date.